The Solemnity of All Saints, Nov. 1

 (All Souls Day) - Nov2

-All Souls’ Day, also known as “The Commemoration of all the Faithful Departed” is observed on Tuesday, Nov.
-2 this year.
-This is when we remember people who were more like us – the souls of the faithful departed in purgatory or in process.
-The faithful on earth can assist these purgatorial souls in attaining heaven through prayer, good work and the offering of Mass.
+All Souls’ Day, also known as “The Commemoration of all the Faithful Departed” is observed on Nov.
+2. The faithful on earth can assist these purgatorial souls in attaining heaven through prayer, good work and the offering of Mass.
 At Mass on All Souls’ Day, we pray that through Christ’s loving mercy, God’s “departed servants…may be granted pardon and peace, and be brought to the joy of God’s eternal home.
 All Souls Day is an especially rich cultural experience for Hispanic/Latino Catholics, who call it “Día de los Muertos” or “The Day of the Dead.”

 Some resources for commemorating All Souls Day with your family: